OfficeDev/Microsoft-Teams-Samples/samples/bot-adaptive-card-actions/csharp/README.md

 ---
 page_type: sample
-description: Demonstrating the feature where user can send adaptivecard actions using bot.
+description: Demonstrating the feature where user can send adaptive card with different actions using bot.
 products:
 - office-teams
 - office